groos/tweet2csv/README.md

 # tweet2csv

 #### tweet2csv is a script written in Python to query Twitter's search
-API and output the results as a CSV
+API and output the results as a CSV.
+The original has been forked to include updated credentials validation.
+The updated implementation also uses a different data output which includes the Twitter username.

 ## Requirements